 Before his successful run at Tyler, Mahon served one season as running backs coach at Texas A&M University-Commerce (2004).
 In 2003 and 2004, Mahon was the running backs/receivers coach at Feather River (Calif.)
 College.

-As a player, Mahon was a quarterback at Eastern Oregon University where he was a four-year letter winner.
+A native of La Grande, Ore., Mahon played quarterback at Eastern Oregon University, where he was a four-year letter winner.

-Mahon earned his bachelors of science degree in history at Eastern Oregon University and his masters of education in health and kinesiology from the University of Texas at Tyler.
+He earned his Bachelor of Science degree in history at Eastern Oregon University and his Master of Education in health and kinesiology from the University of Texas at Tyler.

-Mahon and his wife, Pam, reside in Brenham with their son, Ty, and two Beagles, Drew and Kate.
+Mahon and his wife, Pam, reside in Brenham with their sons, Ty and Eli, and two beagles, Drew and Kate.